 What is Chemical Engineering?

 Chemical engineers work in fuels and energy; biotechnology, including pharmaceuticals; foods and beverages; cosmetics and other consumer products; advanced materials and plastics.
-The average annual salary for Illinois students graduating with a bachelor’s degree in chemical engineering is $74,000, according to the School of Chemical Sciences Career Services.
+The average annual salary for Illinois students graduating with a bachelor’s degree in chemical engineering is about $74,000, according to data collected by the School of Chemical Sciences Career Services.

 Around the world, our alumni can be found reducing costs at production facilities and building reactors to manufacture new materials.
 They’ve been instrumental in developing products like Tide (Procter & Gamble), Cheerios (General Mills), DiGiorno pizza (Nestle), and Cottonelle tissue (Kimberly-Clark).
 The department has a history of producing outstanding graduates:

 - Arnold Beckman (BS ’22) invented the pH meter and founded Beckman Instruments.

 - Bob Dudley (BS ’78) was CEO of BP.